Search reputation check

 Hidden content

-Hidden CSS patterns can indicate injected links or text.
+Hidden CSS patterns can indicate changed links or text.

 If the check is useful once, monitor it continuously.

-Ambastly watches SEO compromise signals after today and keeps an issue history.
+Ambastly watches content change signals after today and keeps an issue history.

 Start free monitoring